Dennis Tretyakov

 With visual studio installed it should be in C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\MSBuild.exe Obviously the version number and edition might differ.

-However you don’t have to have to install Visual Studio, to have MSBuild on a build agent.
+However, you don’t have to install Visual Studio, to have MSBuild on a build agent.
 You can download and install Build Tools for Visual Studio 2019.

 © 2020 - 2024, Dennis Tretyakov